 - Avoid trying any method mentioned above if you have open wounds or sores on the scalp.

 - While trying baking soda remedy, your hair may feel dry initially, but over the time it will regain the moisture.

 - Drink plenty of water to maintain the scalp hydrated.

 - Avoid using chemicals that contain harsh chemicals like paraben or sulfate.

 - Avoid using hair styling products until the dandruff gets cleared.

 - Avoid scratching the scalp as it can worsen the problem and cause infections.

 - Include zinc, magnesium, probiotics and omega fatty acids in your daily diet.

 Apart from treating dandruff, these remedies can also improve hair growth and health.
 Just one thing you have to remember is you will not achieve results overnight.
 However, with some patience and regular follow up you achieve the results in some time.

-Have you ever tried using baking soda for treating dandruff?
+Have you ever tried using baking soda or other home remedies for treating dandruff?
 Share your experience, suggestions and queries in the comment section below.